grantcarthew/start-prototype/docs/cli/start-config-agent.md

 ### No Configuration File

 ```
-Error: No agent configuration found in [scope] config.
+Error: No agent configuration found.

 Run 'start init' to create initial configuration.
 ```